 Dubai’s strategic location between East and West makes it the perfect place for a meeting of global delegates.
 With a strong history and culture forged by its roots as an age-old trading entrepôt, Dubai today is a global knowledge and business hub from where one-third of the world’s population is within a four-hour flight and two-thirds are within an eight-hour flight.
 Where tradition meets ambition and renowned for its futuristic architecture, this visionary city has made it its mission to become ‘the world’s most visited city’.

-The European Metropolis of Lille (MEL), your next destination!
+HELLO LILLE, your next destination!
 The French touch at the crossroads of three major European capital cities: Brussels, Paris and London.
-Lille, capital of the Nord-Pas de Calais region, is proud of its festive traditions and its gastronomy.
+Lille, capital of the Hauts-de-France region, is proud of its festive traditions and its gastronomy.
 Flemish, Burgundian and then Spanish before finally becoming French, Lille has an outstanding architectural wealth.
 A trading city since medieval times, a citadel under Louis XIV, a hive of industry during the 19th century and a city of ambition during the 20th century, Lille offers a blend of faces of the past and of the future.

 Nantes, an amazingly creative destination!
 Gateway to Brittany, Nantes stands out as a destination that is both creative and sustainable.
 The marvellous Voyage à Nantes with its fantastic machines and urban itinerary showcases Nantes as a thriving, amazing city.
 With activities ranging from a ride on a Giant Elephant to meetings or gatherings, the convention bureau’s team creates weird and wonderful experiences that participants will remember for years to come.
 Green Capital of Europe 2013, Nantes makes sustainable development a key aspect of its business tourism offering.
-We are the first French destination to be in the Global Destination Sustainability - http://gds-index.com/index/?city=Nantes
+We are the first French destination to be in the Global Destination Sustainability Index - http://gds-index.com/index/?city=Nantes